kgoe/js/README.md

 ### README : kgoe js
-a repository created to collect useful topics about javascript
+a repository created to collect useful topics about : ecmascript javascript node.js